 What if I told you that this didn’t have to be an idle dream?
 That it could be your reality.
 That it is, in fact, someone’s reality right now.

 When I first came across this story of Pete, I found myself profoundly inspired.
 His lifestyle may not be for everyone, but it really shows the limits of what is possible.
-It shows us that there is more to life than the oft mentioned rat race; that there is more to life than spending 40 years working on a job that you may not like.
-That there is a real alternative to a life of consumerism, materialism & wealth hoarding.
+It shows us that there is more to life than the oft-mentioned rat race.
+That there is more to life than spending 40 years working on a job that you may not like.
+That there is a real alternative to a life of consumerism, materialism and wealth hoarding.

 Whenever you ask someone whether they wish they had more money, you’ll always hear the same response.
 “Of course I wish I had more money.”
 Ask them why they wish for more money, and what they would like to do with it, and you’ll often get answers referring to “fancy spacious house with a gorgeous view” or a “fancy sports car that can go 150 without breaking a sweat” or “fancy clothes with designer labels & Louis Vuitton bags.”